rbundock/rbundock.github.io/_blog/does-your-company-need-a-chatbot.md

 ### There are two types of chatbots:

-- **Command Based Chatbot**
+- **Command-Based Chatbot**

 They rely only on a database of replies matched to a given question.
-They might provide more accurate responses, yet find it impossible to answer questions outside of the database.
+They might provide more accurate responses yet find it impossible to answer questions outside of the database.

 - **Intelligent Chatbot**